hdlguy/kria_ubuntu/simple/petalinux/readme.md

 Note that the reference designators on these resistors is not aligned wit the parts.
 R162 is to the right of R7.
 Then R163, R164 and R165 continue down the column.
 At the bottom of the column are R264 and C344.

 ### Download and uncompress sstate artifacts
-I find that the compile time download from petalinux.xilinx.com is just unreliable.
+I find that the compile time download from petalinux.xilinx.com is unreliable.
 The trick is to have those files local.
 Then, in petalinux-config we point to the local files.

 https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-design-tools.html
     * Downloads (TAR/GZIP - 61.27 GB)